The Excel STDEV.S function calculates the sample standard deviation of a supplied set of values.

 The format of the function is :

-where the arguments, number1, [number2], etc, between 1 and 255 numerical values or references to cells containing numbers.
+where the arguments, number1, [number2], etc, are between 1 and 255 numerical values, arrays of values, or references to cells containing numbers.
 These must provide at least two numerical values to the function.

 Note that the Stdev.S function is used when calculating the standard deviation for a sample of a population (eg. if your data set records the individual heights of a sample of UK males).
 If you are calculating the standard deviation of an entire population, you need to use the Stdev.P function.